helenhanks/Robotany/README.md

 * Build a weather station so see if it did in fact rain during the previous day
 * Incorporate a water barrel with level detection and auto-filling
 * [Use SmartThings API to control a smart plug connected to the solenoid valve, rather than putting a raspberry pi and relay outside](SmartThings.md)

-*Note: This project is not affiliated with the company, `Fifth Season` which was founded as `RoBotany Ltd.` It is also not related to several other projects on Github with the repository name, `Robotany`.*

 ## Parts